acabedo/oralstats/README.md

 [link](https://adrin-cabedo.shinyapps.io/padrezorro/).
-This demo allows the exploration of three data frames (phonemes, words and intonational phrases); it is focused on the analysis of the youtube Pico de Oro/Papá Zorro, explained below on Section 8.
+This demo allows the exploration of three data frames (phonemes, words and intonational phrases); it is focused on the analysis of the youtube Pico de Oro/Papá Zorro, explained below on Section Mods.

 # Funding